faizyakob/my-k8s-repository/Create local Kubernetes cluster.md

   <summary>🍤 Optional: Configure kubeconfig file for non-root</summary><br>
 <br>

-If you did not run the recommended config file configuration during the kubeadm instantiation previously, now would be the good time to run it.<br>
+If you did not run the recommended config file configuration during the kubeadm instantiation previously, now would be the good time to run it.
+Switch to regular or non-root user and run the following:<br>

 ```
 mkdir -p $HOME/.kube